Yesferal/HornsApp-Android-DI/README.md

 Hada is whole Kotlin container, which you can use very simple on JVM or Android.
 You can create an only instance for your app and manage all your dependencies.

 ## Getting Started
-In case of Android, you can create an instance of Container in your applications class.
+In case of Android, you can create an instance of Container in your Application class.

 ```
 class MyApp: Application() {